-The Republic of Uzbekistan is a country with an arid climate, with a total area of about 44.5 million hectares, which consists mainly of mountains (21.2%) and plains (78.8%), including mostly desert and semi-desert territories, and, to a lesser extent, arable land in intensely irrigated valleys.
-Land use reform was mainly focused on irrigated agriculture, which occupies about 10% of all territories.
+The Republic of Uzbekistan is a country with an arid climate, with a total area of about 44.9 million hectares, which consists mainly of mountains and plains, including mostly desert and semi-desert territories, and, to a lesser extent, arable land in intensely irrigated valleys.
+Land use reform was mainly focused on irrigated agriculture, which occupies about 10 percent of all territories.

 Agriculture, livestock breeding, the development of energy and mining industries have a negative impact on almost all natural ecosystems in the country.
 Plain, foothill, water and near-water ecosystems underwent the greatest changes, especially in the lower reaches of the main rivers, including the Aral Sea region and the Aral Sea.
 In addition to the fact that ecosystems are under severe anthropogenic pressure, changing hydrological and climatic conditions also have a great influence on them.

 Currently, the system of protected natural areas (SPAs) includes 8 reserves, 2 natural and 1 national parks, 1 biosphere reserve, 3 natural nurseries, 12 reserves, 7 natural monuments.
-The total area of protected areas providing sustainable biodiversity conservation is more than 5% of the country's area.
+The total area of protected areas providing sustainable biodiversity conservation is more than 5 percent of the country's area.

-15.4-By 2030, ensure the conservation of mountain ecosystems, including their biodiversity, in order to enhance their capacity to provide benefits that are essential for sustainable development
+Target 15.4.
+By 2030, ensure the conservation of mountain ecosystems, including their biodiversity, in order to enhance their capacity to provide benefits that are essential for sustainable development.

-15.5-Take significant action to reduce the degradation of natural habitats, halt the loss of biodiversity and prevent the extinction of threatened species
+Target 15.5.
+Take significant action to reduce the degradation of natural habitats, halt the loss of biodiversity and prevent the extinction of threatened species.

 |2||Indicator 15.2.1.
 Progress in the transition to sustainable forest management:|